-An enrollment agreement is signed for each 12-week quarter of the Intensive English Program.
+An enrollment agreement is signed for each 12-week session of the Intensive English Program.
 A placement test is given to determine in which level a student will start the program.
-The tuition for one quarter is \$3700.
-All students pay tuition 14 days before the start of the quarter of enrollment.
+The tuition for one session is \$3700.
+All students pay tuition 14 days before the start of the session of enrollment.
 The tuition due date is posted in the Bursar's office.

-TOTAL CHARGES FOR A 12-WEEK PERIOD OF ATTENDANCE IS \$3700.
+TOTAL CHARGES FOR A 12-WEEK SESSION OF ATTENDANCE IS \$3700.